assimtech/tempo/README.md

 Try adding more environments / servers / commands

+## A better layout

 As you might expect, the `tempo.php` will eventually become a little bloated.
 Use pre-defined [Commands](docs/05-Commands.md) and [Tasks](docs/06-Tasks.md) to help save some time and make the definition easier to read.
 If you have a Task that should part of the core Tempo code base [please let us know](docs/07-Contributing.md).

-## A better layout

-The quick start example can become very hard to read once you add all of your environments, nodes and commands.
-It would be better to split this up.
+It would also be better to split up the environment and node definitions and each command for readability.

 Create a `tempo.php` in the root of your project containing: